deep-sarkar97/Covid_data_analysis/README.md

 - Pandas
 - Matplot.lib
 - OS library(to fetch data)
+- urllib

 ## Project Summary

-###### Extracting COVID Data of 2020 and analysising it to get insights on Covid Cases for different countries
+### Extracting COVID Data of 2020 and analysising it to get insights on Covid Cases for different countries
+##### Url for the website: